What is counselling?

 How I work

-I am a qualified, accredited person centred counsellor which means that my approach is non-directive – I go with what you bring.
-I do not diagnose or give advice but listen and pay attention to you – your thoughts, your feelings, your hopes and fears.
+My training and experience is in the person centred approach and this is central to the way I work.
+This approach is non-directive – which means I go with what you bring.
+I do not diagnose or give advice but listen and pay attention to you – your thoughts, feelings, hopes and fears.
 I respect and honour your worldview and your experience of yourself.
 I am fully present to everything that you bring to each session – past, present or future.
 I don’t tell you what to do but I walk along beside you to help you find your own best answer.

-I work with thoughts, words, images, dreams, metaphors, feelings, senses, physical sensations, symptoms, memories – all of the many different ways in which you might experience yourself.
-These can be from the past but I also pay attention to the here-and-now – to what is being experienced in the present as we work together.
-I am fully present, in relationship to you and the work that is happening.
+In both cases I pay attention to feelings, thoughts, beliefs, words, images, dreams, metaphors, sensations, physical symptoms, memories – all of the many different ways in which you might experience and express yourself.
+These may be from the past but I very much work in the here-and-now – to what is being experienced in the present moment while we work together.

-Although we may be working online and not physically sharing the same space, I will work to ensure that you feel safe in your space.
-I may use breathing and guided meditation techniques to help keep you grounded in the present, here with me.
+Although we may be working online and not physically sharing the same space, I will take time to ensure that you feel safe in your space.
+I may use breathing and guided meditation techniques to help you feel grounded and present, here with me.

 We start with an initial consultation of counselling to help you talk about what’s brought you to therapy in a safe, confidential setting.
 I will help you think about what you are hoping to get out of therapy, and you will have an experience of working with me, to help you decide if this feels right for you.
 We leave a bit of time at the end of the session to think about what happens next.